 What about nutrient deficiencies?

 In spite of considerable evidence to the contrary, there still seems to be a prevailing bias, even among dietitians, that a vegan diet is automatically deficient, however we now know this to be inaccurate based on numerous studies.
 “It is the position of the Academy of Nutrition and Dietetics that appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate and may provide health benefits for the prevention and treatment of certain diseases.
 These diets are appropriate for all stages of the life cycle.”
 (2).
 Even omnivorous dancers can be deficient in Vitamin D, calcium, iron, and zinc so it makes sense for anyone, vegan or not, to focus on plant based food sources of these vitamins and take supplements as needed, particularly vitamin B12.
 The bottom line is that you have to make smart, careful, healthy dietary choices whether or not you’re a vegan/ vegetarian.
 If you choose to overly restrict your food intake due to weight fears then nutrient deficiencies can and do happen.
-If you choose to eat a Western/ American junky diet then nutrient deficiencies can and do happen.
-We have to make smart choices and fruits, vegetables, legumes, soy, nuts, seeds, and whole grains are nutrient dense foods.
+If you choose to eat a Western/ American diet then nutrient deficiencies can and do happen.
+No one ever has to be perfect!
+And there are no awards given out for the most rigid diet.
+Be flexible, it’s more sustainable and better for one’s mental health.
+Smart choices and fruits, vegetables, legumes, soy, nuts, seeds, and whole grains are nutrient dense foods, but having treats and fun foods is ok too.

 Is it complicated to follow?